haihala/jsonpp/README.md

 }
 ```

-There are cases when some function demands a specific type. jsonpp has a pretty
-simple set of types, those being:
+Some function demands a specific type. jsonpp has a simple set of types:

 - int for integers
-  - Will compile to a number
+  - Will be output as a number
 - float for floating point numbers
-  - Will compile to a number
+  - Will be output as a number
+- string
-- string, double quoted
+  - Double quoted
 - array, heterogeneous
 - object
 - bool
 - null
 - undefined
   - Will get stripped out of the final output
-- definition, aka custom functions
+  - Usable for conditional fields
+- definition
   - JsonPP internal
   - Will get stripped out of the final output
-- identifier, aka variable to be used in a definition
+- identifier
   - JsonPP internal
   - Dangling identifiers will cause an error
 - dynamic, aka function call